fabiofurini/Maximizing-submodular-utility-functions/READ_ME_PARAMETERS.txt

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////
 ***Parameter 3: ''algorithm''

-it is the algorithm, we have 4 algorithms,
+it is the type of model used, we have 4 branch-and-cut algorithms,

 11 -> submodular cuts on the entire objective function 12 -> submodular cuts per scenario